rileyhales/gldas/README.md

 ## App Features
 * Show time-animated maps across multiple time intervals and across all GLDAS variables.
-* Generates charts with timeseries values either for a point, the spatial average within a polygon, or predifined world regions.
+* Generates charts with timeseries values either for a point, the spatial average within a polygon, or predefined world regions.
-* Calculates simple statistical, historical analysis on values at the user chosen location.
+* Calculates simple statistical analysis on historical data at the user's chosen location.

 ## Installation Instructions
 ### 1 Install the Tethys App